nekrasovp/nekrasovp.github.io/content/color-formatter.md

 Date: 2022-02-24 21:47
 Category: Blog
 Tags: python, logging
-Slug: building-job-queue
+Slug: color-formatter
-Summary: This article explains how to get up and running with logging.
+Summary: This article explains how to get up and running with custom color fomatter in your logger.

 ## Contents